 Continuing students who have high financial need, meet the FAFSA priority deadline, and have a high GPA are considered for the scholarships available from the Financial Aid Office.

 The University awards Merit (no-need) Scholarships which are based on academic and/or leadership qualifications to new incoming freshmen and transfer students.
 Each September information and application forms are sent to all Washington high schools and community colleges.
 Forms are available from the the Scholarship Office, which is part of the Financial Aid Office.
 It is located in Barge 102.
 The Scholarship Coordinator prepares the CWU Scholarship publications and coordinates scholarship activities with the CWU Foundation, University Advancement, Academic Services, and other departments.
 To be fully considered for all scholarships, a student is required to submit the FAFSA and a CWU scholarship application.

 The deadline date for submitting applications for the following academic year is mid-December i.e. December 1999 for academic year 2000-2001.
 Notification of awards is made in late winter or early spring.

-CWU hires approximately 2,000 students to work on-campus each academic year.
+CWU hires over 2,000 students to work on-campus each academic year.
 Work allows students to meet a portion of their college expenses, and gain valuable work experience.
 Student Employment posts job notices for openings on campus and off-campus.
 Summer job opportunities are also posted.
-Visit the Student Employment Office home page at http://www.cwu.edu/student-employment for additional information, and to view the on-line job board.
+Visit the Student Employment Office home page at www.cwu.edu/student-employment for additional information, and to view the on-line job board.

 A staff of professionals offers a variety of medical, psychological and wellness services for CWU students.
 Students who are registered for six or more credits are required to pay a mandatory health and counseling fee and are eligible for services.
 There may be additional charges for specific services, and all students are encouraged to check with the center regarding fees and charges each year.
 Always call for an appointment.